emanueldbarrera/java-challenge/readme.md

 - Added unit tests with junit5, so that I could code using TDD
 - Added custom exceptions
 - Included sonarqube for code analysis
+- Included a code coverage plugin for reports (jacoco)
 - Used a logging library (log4j2)

 #### What I would like to improve